 freeCodeCamp is an awesome resource for self-learners.
 It compiles the often scattered information about coding into clear and useful lessons.
 If you are a self-learner, freeCodeCamp is a great place to start learning.
 If you’re just looking for a good free primer in web development before a bootcamp, freeCodeCamp might be a good option.
 With literally zero price to pay and top-notch curricula, it’s hard to argue that freeCodeCamp isn’t one of the best free coding bootcamps available.

-All of the lessons are free, and the site has no ads. freeCodeCamp is entirely donor supported.
+All lessons are free, and the site has no ads. freeCodeCamp is entirely donor-supported.

 freeCodeCamp offers six certifications that are 300 hours each, for a total of 1,800 hours of content.
 This is not including their coding interview prep training course, which has hundreds of coding challenges.